 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Through site plan review, it is the intent of this article to promote the health, safety, and general welfare of the Village.
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency clean, wholesome, attractive environthe Village, and, in addition, such a Through site plan review, it is the intent of this article to promote the health, safety, and general welfare of the Village.
 A clean, wholesome, attractive environment is declared to be of importance to the health and safety of the inhabitants of the Village, and, in addition, such an environment is deemed essential to the maintenance and continued development of the economy of the village and the general welfare of its inhabitants.
-Stormwater Management Code How has or will this be integrated with Not applicable No with the HMP ar - nd how does this reduce risk? - - Post-Disaster Recovery/ Reconstruction Code How has or will this be integrated with the control of the control No with the HMP ar - nd how does this reduce risk? - - Not applicable Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460-467 State NYS Department of State, Real Estate Agent How has or will this be integrated with the HMP and how does this reduce risk?
-In addition to facing potential liability for failing to disclose under the exceptions to "caveat emptor," a home seller must make certain disclosures under the law or pay a credit of \$500 to the buyer at closing.
-While the PCDA requires a seller to complete a standardized disclosure statement and deliver it to the buyer before the buyer signs the final purchase contract, in practice, most home sellers in New York opt not to complete the statement and instead pay the credit.
-Growth Management How has or will this be integrated with the second sec No with the HMP ar No Environmental Protection Ordinance(s) No - - How has or will this be integrated when the state of the vith the HMP ar nd how does this reduce risk?
+Stormwater Management Code No - - - How has or will this be integrated when the second vith the HMP ar nd how does this reduce risk?
+Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
+Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460-467 State NYS Department of State, Real Estate Agent How has or will this be integrated of addition to facing potential liabil make certain disclosures under the to complete a standardized disclosurest, in practice, most home seems. ity for failing to e law or pay a cr ure statement a disclose under the exceptions redit of \$500 to the buyer at clo and deliver it to the buyer befo osing.
+While the Fore the buyer sign PCDA requires a seller is the final purchase Growth Management No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
+Environmental Protection Ordinance(s) No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
 Flood Damage Prevention Ordinance Yes Chapter 71 - adopted by Board of Trustees on 8/25/1978 Federal, State, County and Local Building Code Officer How has or will this be integrated with the HMP and how does this reduce risk?
 It is the purpose of this chapter to promote the public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to: A. Regulate uses which are dangerous to health, safety, and property due to water or erosion hazards, or which result in damaging increases in erosion or in flood heights or velocities.
 B. Require that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction.
 C. Control the alteration of natural floodplains, stream channels and natural protective barriers which are involved in the accommodation of floodwaters.
 D. Control filling, grading, dredging and other development which may increase erosion or flood damages.
 E. Regulate the construction of flood barriers which will unnaturally divert floodwaters, or which may increase flood hazards to other lands.
 F. Qualify for and maintain participation in the National Flood Insurance Program.